With special reference to creating digital images of philatelic materials

 Compression 90 - 3.1KB

 You must decide what level of compression suits your needs and file size restrictions.
 A level of 90 is clearly unsuitable, while a level of 40 would probably be okay for non-critical uses.
 Compressing at a level of 15 certainly gives the most attractive and detailed image, but at a significant cost in file size.
+Be warned that different programs express JPEG compression differently--with some, higher numbers mean higher quality (and hence) larger files, while others use higher numbers to mean more compression (less quality and smaller files).

 Another aspect of JPG files I will mention is called generational loss.
 If you open, edit, and save a JPG file multiple times, a little bit of quality is lost each time due to the compression procedure.
 This is rarely of any real concern but, if you will be doing a lot of opening and saving with an image, you might want to keep it in a different format, such as TIF or BMP, and then save it as JPG only once it is finished.